nijatmazanli/Monitor-Managed-mode-changer/README.md

 ```

-Note :: You can add shostcut to system using this commmand
+Note:: You can add shortcuts to the system using this command
 ```bash
 sudo cp monitor-mode.py /usr/bin
 ```
 ## Modes (manual or cli)

 We have two modes.
-You can see these in help menu
+You can see these in the help menu.

 ```text
 ┌──(.venv)─(user㉿user)-[~]